PY44N/Lua-Obfuscator/README.md

 A Lua Obfuscator made for Roblox, but should work on most Lua applications

+## Notice
+This version of the obfuscator has been discontinued.
+A new version will be coming soon.

 ## Installation

 - Install [Lua For Windows](https://github.com/rjpcomputing/luaforwindows/releases/)